Louis-MG/AugmentedReallityProject/README.md

 ##### Add new markers for new molecules
 To add new markers, simply create new markers using this [website](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html).
 Be sure to use 250px for the image size

- Then put the .png file and .patt file in the ./static/assets directory.
+ Then put the .png file and .patt file in the ./static/markers directory.

 ## Molecules
 ##### Add new molecules
-Create a .obj and .mtl file using another tool (Blender for exemple) and put them in the ./statics/assets directory.
+Create a .obj and .mtl file using another tool (Blender for exemple) and put them in the directory of the reaction you need them (see  below).

 ## How to implement new reactions
  This tool use dynamic import to create new reactions.
-* The first step is to be sure that the files for the molecules and markers you want  to use are in
+* The first step is to be sure that the files for the markers you want to use are in

-the ./statics/assets directory.
+the ./statics/markers directory.

  If not, see information before.